 Last year I decided it was time to try making the coconut eggs myself.
-I didn’t have the actual recipe on paper, but a Google search brought up this one from About.com Even though the sole reviewer had decreed them as “ABSOLUTELY INEDIBLE!”, I knew that the basic idea was right and jumped in.
+I didn’t have the actual recipe on paper, but a Google search brought up this one (link doesn't work anymore) from About.com Even though the sole reviewer had decreed them as “ABSOLUTELY INEDIBLE!”, I knew that the basic idea was right and jumped in.

 Below is the adapted recipe which changes the volumes of the key ingredients and clarifies the instructions.
-I added my own review to the About recipe, along with my changes and hope some of you will try these and let me know what you think.
+I added my own review to the About recipe (update: which we'll never get to see), along with my changes and hope some of you will try these and let me know what you think.
 I can take the criticism.

 If you search for other recipes, you will also find ones that include cream cheese, but that totally changes the taste and takes away from the coconut flavor.

-1 medium potato (approx. 6 oz., to make 3/4 cup unseasoned mashed potatoes)
+1 medium potato (approx. 6 to 8 oz before cooking, cooked to make ¾ cup unseasoned mashed potatoes)

 1 teaspoon vanilla